morapelker/bluesnap-ios-int/README.md

 | `animated` | Boolean that indicates if page transitions are animated.
 If `true`, wipe transition is used.
 If `false`, no animation is used - pages replace one another at once. |
 | `sdkRequest` | Object that holds price information, required checkout fields, and initial user data. |

+### BSSdkRequestSubscriptionCharge (Subscriptions flow)
+This is an Extention to the BSSdkRequest that enables subscription support, use This Object in case of a subscription flow.
+The constructor for this object allows you to instantiate a Sdk Request without Price Details which is suitable for this flow.

 ### submitTokenizedDetails
 This function is relevant if you're collecting the user's data using your own input fields.